Arkadiy-Garber/SprayNPray/README.md

     bash setup.sh
     source activate sprayandpray

 Do not worry about the dependencies after conda installation.
-Just type:

-`source deactivate` when finished using the program.
+Just enter `source deactivate` when finished using the program.

 ## Installation without conda (not recommended):